AdaCore/spark2014/docs/lrm/source/packages.rst

 call to a subprogram cannot occur before the body of the subprogram has been elaborated.
-The success of the runtime elaboration check associated with a call is guaranteed by these restrictions and so the proof obligation associated with such a check is trivially discharged.
+The success of the runtime elaboration check associated with a call is guaranteed by these restrictions and so the verification condition associated with such a check is trivially discharged.
 Similar restrictions are imposed to prevent the reading of uninitialized library-level variables during library unit elaboration, and to prevent